zeepkist/super-league/README.md

-# super-league
+# Zeepkist Super League Data

-Zeepkist Super League results
+This repository contains data for the Zeepkist Super League in CSV form.